kchia/project-local-library/docs/function-instructions.md

 - An array of books.
 - An array of authors.

-It returns an array containing five objects or less that represents the most popular authors whose books have been checked out the most.
+It returns an array containing five objects or less that represents the most popular authors whose books have been checked out the most frequently.
 Popularity is represented by finding all of the books written by the author and then adding up the number of times those books have been borrowed.

 Each object in the returned array has two keys: